svenberglund/revlookup/README.md

 dpkg -i revlookup<version>.deb
 ```
 ... or of course with a window based handler for `.deb` packages if your system has one.\
-**Current installers are tested with 20.1 Cinnamon version of Linux Mint and the older (revdns_1.0-1) installers were tested with older (2018-2019) versions of Mint, Q4OS and Peppermint.**
+**Current installers are tested with 20.1 Cinnamon version of Linux Mint and the legacy (revdns_1.0-1) installers were tested with older (2018-2019) versions of Mint, Q4OS and Peppermint.**

 **Disclaimer:** The author/publisher of these executables/scripts will assume no responsability for consequences of the installation, execution or removal of `revlookup`.